MadeInShineA/hei-course-summaries/301.1-ml/svm.md

 | **Sentiment Analysis** | Understanding opinion in text | Classification |
 | **Face Detection** | Identifying human faces in images | Classification |
 | **Regression Analysis** | Predicting continuous values | Regression |

+SVMs can also be used for regression tasks.

 ---